ec-europa/toolkit/docs/configuring-project.md

 <big><table><thead><tr><th nowrap> [Setting up a project](./setting-up-project.md#setting-up-a-project) </th><th width="100%" align="center"> [User guide](../README.md#user-guide) </th><th nowrap> [Building the codebase](./building-codebase.md#building-the-codebase) </th></tr></thead></table>

-This guide walks you through the different kind of build properties filee and what configuration belongs where.
-It is important that you choose the correct file to store your configurration in.
+This guide walks you through the different kind of build properties files and what configuration belongs where.
+It is important that you choose the correct file to store your configuration in.
 These files need to be located in the root of your project.

 ### Default properties